-Los Angeles Dodgers earn their first World Series title since 1988
+Los Angeles Dodgers beat Tampa Bay in Game 6, earn their first World Series title since 1988

 The team that reached the World Series leaning largely on analytics was undone by the data — and a decision sure to become part of October lore.

-With Snell seemingly still seething, wobbly reliever Nick Anderson was on the mound when Mookie Betts’ double started a sequence that led to two quick runs for the Dodgers.
+With Snell seemingly still seething, wobbly reliever Nick Anderson was on the mound when Betts’ double started a sequence that led to two quick runs for the Dodgers.

-“I guess I regret it because it didn’t work out,” Cash said, later adding, “personally, I thought Blake had done his job and then some.”
+“I guess I regret it because it didn’t work out,” Cash said, later adding, “Personally, I thought Blake had done his job and then some.”

 Said Snell: “At the end of the day, I see both sides.